achmadrizkin/flutter-ecommerce/README.md

     firebase_core: ^1.8.0

 ## API
-i use my own API, but u can use it.
 I make using Laravel. but if u curious, i make a php too. u can use it.

 GET PRODUCTS = https://achmadrizkin.my.id/flutter-store-app/php/select_products.php